 LeTort Spring Run in Carlisle is nationally known as one of the finest limestone trout streams in the country.
 Cumberland Valley’s pedigree as a premier fly-fishing destination is enhanced by the Pennsylvania Fly Fishing Museum in Carlisle, a one-of-a-kind museum packed with fly-fishing memorabilia, photos, and history.

-Outdoor and wildlife enthusiasts will find an idyllic paradise at Opossum Lake, a 59-acre lake that sits on a larger 275-acre public recreation area.
-Whether you love boating, hiking, fishing, or birdwatching, Opossum Lake makes for an unforgettable day or weekend.
+Outdoor and wildlife enthusiasts will find an idyllic paradise at Opossum Lake, a 59-acre lake within a larger 275-acre public recreation area.
+Opossum Lake makes for an unforgettable day or weekend whether you love boating, hiking, fishing, or birdwatching.
 Its four-mile trail offers a peaceful, easy-to-moderate hike through woods and fields with access points to the lake.

 The uncommon wonders make for wonderful outdoor experiences in Cumberland Valley, so find a place to stay and make an overnight or weekend trip of it.
 Steeped in history that goes back to before the birth of this nation, the majestic mountains of the Cumberland Valley always have more spectacular secrets to reveal.